keptn/keptn/distributor/README.md

 However, this is not necessary if the distributor is only used as a proxy for the Keptn API, and not needed for subscribing to any topic.

-This will forward all incoming events of that topic to `http://127.0.0.1:8080` - which is the URL of the execution plane service running in the same pod as the distributor.
+This forwards all incoming events of that topic to `http://127.0.0.1:8080` - which is the URL of the execution plane service running in the same pod as the distributor.
 If the execution plane service has a different hostname (e.g., when not running in the same pod), a different port, or listens for events on a different path, the env vars `PUBSUB_RECIPIENT`, `PUBSUB_RECIPIENT_PORT` and `PUBSUB_RECIPIENT_PATH` can be set to change this default URL, e.g.:

 ```
 PUBSUB_RECIPIENT: "http://my-service